National Pickled Peppers Month and Gender Identity

-Happy July!
-Did you know that July is National Horseradish Month, National Hot Dog Month, and World Watercolor Month?
-Perhaps more relevant to our work here, July is also the month of International Non-Binary People’s Day!
-Non-binary is a term for an identity that falls outside the gender binary of male and female.
-Following right on the heels of LGBTQIA+ Pride Month, It’s a great time to take advantage of the teachable moments these celebrations offer and to start talking with your kids – about horseradish, hot dogs, watercolors, or gender identity.
+Happy October!
+Did you know that October is National Pasta Month, National Pretzel Month, and National Pickled Peppers Month?
+Perhaps more relevant to our work here, October is also LGBT History Month, National Family Sex Education Month, and the month of National Coming Out Day!
+Often recognized as “Let’s Talk Month,” October is a great time to take advantage of the teachable moments these celebrations offer and to start talking with your kids – about food celebrations, family values, gender identity, and more.

 Gender is being discussed more frequently and more publicly as more of a spectrum than a binary of one or the other